sakshi-y1/webdevelpoment_task_1/README.md

 Overview

--This project is a clean and responsive landing page designed with modern web development practices.
+This project is a clean and responsive landing page designed with modern web development practices.
 It includes a header, a visually appealing hero section, and a footer.
 The design ensures optimal user experience across various devices.

 Technologies Used
 - HTML5 – Structure and content